 My fundamental belief is that the psyche, given the proper conditions, has a natural tendency to heal itself.
 I also believe that profound change can happen on a level below our conscious/verbal mind and can impact all aspects of our life.
 For this reason, I have trained in therapeutic methods that address our underlying depths in ways that traditional talk therapy often cannot reach.
-I find that both Eastern and Western psychotherapeutic tools can be helpful in our quest for self-understanding, and practices that involve the body are especially transformative.
+I find that both Eastern and Western psychotherapeutic tools can be helpful in our quest for self-understanding.
 All of the methods I use with others are practices that have been healing and transformative in my own life.

-Below are some of the therapeutic tools I frequently use with both adults and children.
+Below are some of the therapeutic tools I frequently use with my clients.
 When we meet, I bring all of my tools but you decide which ones we use.

 Inspired by the work of Carl Jung and others, Depth Psychology begins with the foundational belief that there is an unconscious part of each of us that impacts our feelings, relationships and experiences.
-Depth work includes something that Jung called “Individuation,” which means becoming aware of some of our unconscious material so that we can better understand our reactions, thoughts and feelings about ourself and others.
+Depth work includes becoming aware of some of our unconscious material so that we can better understand our reactions, thoughts and feelings about ourself and others.
 Eventually, this work helps us to experience a more whole and healthy sense of self, as well as an increased sense of meaning and purpose in our lives.